Quick Start¶

 What you'll learn

-- Install RetroCast and initialize a project
+- Install RetroCast and inspect the data directory layout

 - Run the